 With a focus on efficiency, organization, and compassionate service, Kayla works to reduce wait times, improve communication, and create a welcoming environment for individuals and families seeking counseling and therapy in Crestview and across Okaloosa County.
 Her attention to detail and commitment to operational excellence help support both patients and clinicians, ensuring care is accessible, streamlined, and client-centered.

-Ryan Bullard is the CEO of BeHealthy Counseling.
-He earned a Master’s degree from Rutgers University, School of Health Professions, and a Bachelor’s degree from the University of West Florida.
-Currently pursuing a Doctor of Psychology (Psy.D.), Ryan Bullard brings advanced clinical expertise in trauma, perinatal and postpartum mental heal
+Ryan Bullard is the Founder and CEO of BeHealthy Counseling, LLC, He earned his Master’s degree from Rutgers University School of Health Professions and his Bachelor’s degree from University of West Florida.
+He is currently pursuing a Doctor of Psychology (Psy.D.), further advancing his expertise in clinical psychology, leadership, and ad

 Becky Patterson, LCSW, is a Licensed Clinician with a Master’s degree from UWF, specializing in Substance Use Disorder.
 She employs a solution-focused, strengths-based approach to guide clients in harnessing their own tools for success.
 With experience working with a diverse clientele—including children, teenagers, and adults—Becky addres